jwatson-CO-edu/SPARROW/README.md

 `[ ]` Investigate floaw language(s) and their philosophies
 * `[ ]` Select Zotero materials
 * `[ ]` Read Zotero materials
-## Phase 2: A different language ...
+## Language 3
+A programming language in which computation graphs (for differentiation and backpropagation) and tensors (to build neural models from elementary layers) are first-class structures.
 * `[ ]`  Choose a name
     - MAGPIE: Multiple Agency Graph Program for Intelligent Execution
+    - FINCH:
-    - FINCH: Flexible Intepreter for Novel Cognition Heirarchies
+        * Flexible Intepreter for Novel Cognition Heirarchies
+        * Flow Interpreter for Novice Computer language Hacking
     - CASSOWARI: Cognitive Agent Simulation System, Objects With ANN, RL, and Ingenuity
     - CROW: Cognitive REPL Object Wrangler
     - GRACKLE: Graph Routing of Agent Cognition for Knowledge, Learning, and Execution